SoftUni/Programming-Basics-Book-Python-EN/chapter-04-complex-conditions.md

 #### Hints and Guidelines

 While reading the input, we could convert the screening type into small letters (with the function **`.lower()`**).
 We create and initialize a variable that will store the calculated income.
 In another variable, we calculate the full capacity of the hall.
-We use a **`if-elif`** conditional statement to calculate the income according to the type of the projection and print the result on the console in the given format (look for the needed **Python** functionality on the internet).
+We use an **`if-elif`** conditional statement to calculate the income according to the type of the projection and print the result on the console in the given format (look for the needed **Python** functionality on the internet).

 Sample code (parts of the code are blurred with the purpose to stimulate your thinking and solving skills):